Casino House Edge Explained: How Casinos Make Money

 Casino Game Variance Comparison

-Low Variance
+Low Variance:

-Baccarat banker bets
+Baccarat banker bets with frequent smaller outcomes.

-Moderate Variance
+Moderate Variance:

-Medium Variance
+Medium Variance:

-High Variance
+High Variance:

 Does Strategy Reduce the Casino House Edge?

-But strategy can only reduce the edge — not eliminate it entirely.
+In some games, yes.
+But strategy can only reduce the edge, not eliminate it entirely.

-Some casino games reward player decisions.
+Some casino games reward player decisions more than others:

 • Blackjack